 View the latest employment opportunities in geology and the Earth science industry with our online job listings.
 Search for vacancies across a wide range of sectors and locations

-Visit our new online resource, aimed at students aged 14 - 16.
+Visit our online resource, aimed at students aged 14 - 16.
 Learn how the theory of plate tectonics has developed, what happens at different plate margins, and the tectonic history of the UK.

 This area includes material relevant to school teachers and students; through higher education and employment options; to lifelong learning and CPD.